deweysasser/docker-name-proxy-server/README.md

   system to be run as a single container as well as allowing the listening ports on the proxy to be dynamically configured by the updater.

+  The challenge here will be avoiding destroying the entire proxy if there's a port conflict.